altermarkive/training/README.md

 # General Remarks

 * Talk through your thinking process, flag uncertainty
-* Be: fast, positive, transparent, fact-based, methodical, and express explicitly (to prevent hidden assumptions and getting stuck)
+* Be: fast, positive/enthusiastic/passionate, transparent, fact-based, methodical, and express explicitly (to prevent hidden assumptions and getting stuck)
 * If stuck: **remain calm**, check asumptions, **try more examples**, **simplify**, **ask**, avoid silence or filling it

 ----------